neverthesameagain/What-ya-Wearing/README.md

 ## Model Training

-Train the YOLOv8 object detection models as per the [Ultralytics YOLOv8 documentation](https://docs.ultralytics.com/).
+Trained  the YOLOv8 object detection models as per the [Ultralytics YOLOv8 documentation](https://docs.ultralytics.com/).

 ### Person Detection Model

-- Train a model to detect persons in the images.
+- Trained a model to detect persons in the images.

 ### PPE Detection Model

-- Train a model to detect PPE items in cropped images of detected persons.
+- Trained a model to detect PPE and other health safety related appearels in cropped images of detected persons.

 ## Drawing Predicted Bounding Boxes

-Use OpenCV's `cv2.rectangle()` and `cv2.putText()` functions to draw bounding boxes and confidence scores on the images.
+Used OpenCV's `cv2.rectangle()` and `cv2.putText()` functions to draw bounding boxes and confidence scores on the images.